codeivijay/js-hindi-two-youtube/Somework.md

 - Needs to learn more about appendChild, createTextNode, outerHTML
 - how to do Optimization in code

+## In 07_Projects in Project 4
+- Practice it more to Understand the concept of Logic Design

 ## In 08_Events / one.html

 - type, timestamp, preventDefault